Get-Tony/Ark/README.md

         poetry build

 The wheel file will be located in the `dist` directory.
 See the [Installing from Wheel](#installing-from-wheel) section for installation instructions.

-### Installing from Wheel

- 1. Install the wheel file:

-        python3 -m pip install --user ark-<version_number>-py3-none-any.whl

- 2. Ensure the `~/.local/bin` directory is in your `$PATH` to access Ark.
-If it is not already added, you can do so by adding the following line to your `.bashrc` file:

-            export PATH="$HOME/.local/bin:$PATH"

-      To add this line to your `.bashrc` file, you can run the following command:

-            echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc

-      After adding the line, you need to reload your `.bashrc` file to apply the changes:

-            source ~/.bashrc

- 3. Verify the installation:

-            ark --help

 ### Makefile (for Development)